Correlators in phase-ordering from Schr\"odinger-invariance: Conclusions

+\BLAU{Our approach strives to} constrain the form of the response functions from their assumed covariance under a non-equilibrium \BLAU{representation} of the Schr\"odinger \BLAU{Lie algebra}.
+Notably the two-point response function $R=\langle\phi\wit{\phi}\rangle$ is fixed up to an overall normalisation and (\ref{2reponse}) represents the complete information required, if we only add the second relation (\ref{gl:Cphaseord}), specific to phase-ordering kinetics. {}From {the hypothesis of the Schr\"odinger-covariance of $\langle\phi\phi\wit{\phi}\wit{\phi}\rangle$,} we can then derive, resp. re-derive, the following: \begin{enumerate} \item the algebraic long-time asymptotics (\ref{gl:3a}) of the two-time correlator, see also figure~\ref{fig1}d. \item the exponent equality (\ref{lambda}) between auto-correlation and auto-response exponents.

 The non-triviality of $\lambda$ is illustrated by a new scaling relation (\ref{gl:3.6}) with a passage exponent.
 Eq.~(\ref{gl:3.6}) also reconfirms the long-standing bounds $d/2\leq\lambda\leq d$ \cite{Fish88a,Yeun96a} on the autocorrelation exponent. \item the scaling (\ref{gl:2}) of the single-time correlator.
-We also showed that the resulting scaling forms are fully compatible with Porod's law. \item the finite-size scaling (\ref{gl:3.15}) of the plateau height ${C}_{\infty}^{(2)}$ of the two-time auto-correlator.
+We also showed that the resulting scaling forms are fully compatible with {\sc Porod}'s law. \BLAU{The addition of this feature constitutes the main advance, due to a better conceptual basis.} \item the finite-size scaling (\ref{gl:3.15}) of the plateau height ${C}_{\infty}^{(2)}$ of the two-time auto-correlator.

+Several tests of this new scaling law are reviewed in \cite{Henk25c} and more are forthcoming. \item the scaling form (\ref{gl:3.16}) of the global two-time correlator, including the extension (\ref{gl:3.17}), to all temperatures $T<T_c$, of the well-known {\sc jss} {critical-point} scaling relation \cite{Jans89}. \item this also implies the scaling (\ref{gl:3.18}) of the global squared order-parameter and the finite-size scaling (\ref{gl:3.20}) of the plateau height $\wht{C}_{\infty}^{(2)}$ in a fully finite system. \end{enumerate} All these results are either well-known {\it folklore} in phase-ordering kinetics \cite{Bray94a} or else new predictions which call for further tests in specific models.
+We have reviewed recently existing confirmations in detail \cite{Henk25c}.
+Our present approach has the \BLAU{clear} conceptual advantage that it only uses the covariance of response functions as an input.